Copyright © Media Law International 2023. All Rights Reserved.

 Global Leaders in Media Law Practice

-is highly reputed for its world class defamation law advice.
+MinterEllison is highly reputed for its world class defamation law advice.
 Clients describe lawyers as “disciplined, calm and able to react quickly to changing circumstances”.
 The team works with clients on cross-media ownership, copyright licensing, broadcasting and online content regulation.
-Head of department Peter Bartlett is widely recognised for his leadership in cases of defamation, and prepublication advice.
+The firm is widely recognised for his leadership in cases of defamation, and prepublication advice.
 This experience includes acting for clients including Fairfax, Bloomberg, Seven Media and Network Ten.

 With broad industry coverage, Ashurst works across segments.
-Led by Tim Brookes and Mark Lubbock, the team assists with matters involving e-commerce, data protection, intellectual property, gaming and commercial contracts.
+The team assists with matters involving e-commerce, data protection, intellectual property, gaming and commercial contracts.
 Lawyers advise on transactional and regulatory matters, mergers and acquisitions, joint ventures and structured finance.

 Atanaskovic Hartnell’s corporate and commercial department is focussed on transactional,

 regulatory and disputes within the TMT sector.
-Under the leadership of John Atanaskovic, the team advises on convergence of telecommunications and media, foreign investment restrictions, spectrum allocation and reallocation, carriage and content services and datacasting.
+The team advises on convergence of telecommunications and media, foreign investment restrictions, spectrum allocation and reallocation, carriage and content services and datacasting.
 Other areas of specialisation include joint ventures, licence rights and obligations.

 Full service firm King & Wood Mallesons specialises in all aspects of TMT with particular emphasis on the entertainment sector.
 Lawyers have substantial cross-border capabilities and advise on national broadband rollouts, regulatory reform and compliance, network access agreements and disputes.
 The firm represents clients in broadcasting, print, social media and gaming sectors.
 In representative work, the team acted for Universal Music on its acquisition of EMI’s recorded music business and its subsequent divestiture sale of nine recorded music assets.

 McCullough Robertson lawyers have more than two decades of experience assisting broadcasters with cases of defamation and contempt.
-Malcolm McBratney manages the media group, working with Bill Morrissey and the wider team on entertainment transactions.
 Team experience includes advising on music, film production, television licensing and production contracts and publishing agreements.

 Addisons groups media and intellectual property providing services across a range of media segments.
 The team advises on contractual and strategic matters, including pre-publication clearances, advertising contracts, sponsorship and talent agreements.
 Other aspects of work include digital media and regulatory issues.
-Key contacts include Karen Hayne and Martin O’Connor who specialise in commercial and litigation matters respectively.
+The firm specialises in commercial and litigation matters respectively.

 Maddocks has global experience advising on digital matters including content application deals with Fox Sports and online marketing and promotional strategies.
 The practice is also recognised for its work involving broadcasting, recording and publishing clients from regions including Japan, Europe and the US.